morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 {{% /details %}}

-## {{% task %}} Inspect difference due to instancetype
+## {{% task %}} Instance type differences

-The main difference in the instancetypes `u` and `o` are memory overcommitting.
+The main difference in the instance types `u` and `o` are memory overcommitting.
 Let's inspect our two VMs.
-What exactly means overcommitting in the scope of a VirtualMachine instances?
-Overcommitting means we assign the VM more memory as we request from the cluster by setting `spec.domain.memory.guest` to a higher value than `spec.domain.resources.requests.memory`.
+What exactly means overcommitting in the scope of a VirtualMachine instance?
+Overcommitting means that we assign more memory to a VM than we requested from the cluster by setting `spec.domain.memory.guest` to a higher value than `spec.domain.resources.requests.memory`.

 What would you expect from both VMs?

-{{% details title="Task Hint" %}}
+{{% details title="Task hint" %}}

-* `u` class should have equal request for `spec.domain.memory.guest` and `spec.domain.resources.requests.memory`
+* `u` class should have equal requests for `spec.domain.memory.guest` and `spec.domain.resources.requests.memory`
-* `o` class should have higher request for `spec.domain.memory.guest` as `spec.domain.resources.requests.memory`
+* `o` class should have higher requests for `spec.domain.memory.guest` than `spec.domain.resources.requests.memory`

-For both VMs we would expect the guest os to have approximately 512 mb of ram.
+For both VMs we would expect the guest OS to have approximately 512Mi of memory.
 {{% /details %}}

 Check the expectations about memory settings of both VirtualMachine instances `{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-u1-cirros` and `{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-o1-cirros`.
 Do they match our expectations?

-{{% details title="Task Hint" %}}
+{{% details title="Task hint" %}}

 Describe both VirtualMachine instances using:

 ```bash
 kubectl get vmi {{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-u1-cirros -o yaml --namespace=$USER
 kubectl get vmi {{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-o1-cirros -o yaml --namespace=$USER